 burning a candle

-Burning a candle As a candle burns oxygen is used and heat and water are produced.
-A few sensors can be used to monitor this process – including a light sensor to indicate when...
+visitors this year: 182 Burning a candle As a candle burns oxygen is used and heat and water are produced.
+A few sensors can be used to monitor this process – including a light...

-Burning a candle As a candle burns oxygen is used and heat and water are produced.
-A few sensors can be used to monitor this process – including a light sensor to indicate when...
+visitors this year: 182 Burning a candle As a candle burns oxygen is used and heat and water are produced.
+A few sensors can be used to monitor this process – including a light...

-As the temperature of water increases, the solubility of oxygen decreases.
+visitors this year: 263 As the temperature of water increases, the solubility of oxygen decreases.
 This is significant in pollution studies – for example, when factory outflow warms a river.
-In this experiment a sample of aerated water...
+In this experiment a...

 When living things respire they use up oxygen.
 This can be monitored using an oxygen sensor.
 The living thing can be a plant, animal or microorganism.
 Maggots, locusts, or yeast are often used and so can pond-weed.
 If you use Elodea, its container should be kept in the dark or wrapped in foil.